radicle-dev/radicle.xyz/_guides/protocol.md

 is stored within the same repository using Git [namespaces][gns], where Node IDs are used as the namespace.
-This allows storage to be managed through a partitioned approach where each user maintains their own *local fork* of a repository, as well as any other forks they have an interest in, all within the same Git repository.
-These forks are then shared among users across the network.
+This allows storage to be managed through a partitioned approach where each user maintains their own *local fork* of a repository, as well as forks of other users they have an interest in, all within the same Git repository.
+These copies are then shared among users across the network.

-Each repository fork has a *single owner and writer*, and users are only permitted to make changes to their respective forks.
+Each repository fork has a *sole owner and writer* identified by their Node ID and users are only permitted to make changes to their respective fork.

 ### Working vs. Stored Copy